Xavier Dolan: Other work

 In 2015, Dolan was selected to serve on the jury for the main competition section of the 2015 Cannes Film Festival.
 Also that year, he directed the music video for "Hello", the lead single from the album 25 by Adele.
 The video broke the Vevo record for most views in 24 hours, over 27.7 million views.
-The video was also notable for featuring footage shot in IMAX.
+It was also notable for featuring footage shot in IMAX.
 Dolan received the Juno Award for Video of the Year for directing the video.

-Dolan played supporting roles in two 2018 American films: Boy Erased, opposite Lucas Hedges and Troye Sivan, which premiered at the 2018 Toronto International Film Festival; and Bad Times at the El Royale, as a British-accented music producer, Buddy Sunday.
-He appeared in the horror follow-up It Chapter Two, which was released in September 2019.
+Dolan played supporting roles in two 2018 American films: Boy Erased, opposite Lucas Hedges and Troye Sivan, which premiered at the 2018 Toronto International Film Festival; and Bad Times at the El Royale, as British-accented music producer Buddy Sunday.
+He appeared in the horror follow-up It Chapter Two in 2019, after publicly praising its first installation.
+When asked how he got the part, he said he had met director Muschietti and told him he'd play any role to be in the sequel, "the door knob, the curtain".

 He has also starred in Lost Illusions, an adaption of Illusions perdues by Honoré de Balzac, directed by Xavier Giannoli.
+For this role, he obtained a nomination for Best Supporting Actor at the 2022 César Awards.

 In December 2021, Dolan confirmed via Instagram the end of the shooting of his first TV Drama, The Night Logan Woke Up, based on Michel Marc Bouchard's play of the same name.

-Dolan co-owns along with producer Nancy Grant, the production company Sons of Manual.
+Dolan co-owns the production company Sons of Manual along with producer Nancy Grant.

 Influences and style

-Dolan has said that he is not particularly influenced by any specific directors, though in 2009, Dolan identified Michael Haneke as one of his favourite directors for his precise camerawork and strong writing, citing Haneke's Funny Games and The Piano Teacher as favourites.
+Dolan has said that he is not particularly influenced by any specific directors, though in 2009, he identified Michael Haneke as one of his favourite directors for his precise camerawork and strong writing, citing Haneke's Funny Games and The Piano Teacher as favourites.